Skip to content

 Senior capstone — fully autonomous Nerf turret with OpenCV-based real-time target tracking, motion prediction, and gyroscopic aiming on a Raspberry Pi 4.
 Trine University Robotics Senior Design (Mar 2021).

-Capstone Trine Senior Design
+Trine Senior Design Capstone

 OpenCVComputer VisionRaspberry PiRoboticsPythonMultithreading